Skip to main content

-Intimate connections like those created during dating can alleviate stress, delay mental and physical decline, and help you live longer.
+Intimate connections like those created during dating can alleviate stress, delay mental and physical decline, and help you live longer."

 How can I meet someone as an older adult?

-Dating after 50 does have its challenges.
-No matter your age, it’s tough to put yourself out there and risk rejection.
+This kind of self-doubt is common, Krisher said.
+"No matter your age, it’s tough to put yourself out there and risk rejection.
 If you’ve been through a painful divorce or the death of a spouse, you may feel even more emotionally vulnerable.
-Plus, the pool of potential dating partners in your local area may be relatively small.
+Plus, the number of potential dating partners in your local area may be relatively small."

-What about online dating for seniors?
+What about online dating?

 1. Meet in public first.